TERMS & CONDITIONS

-Calling all independent game developers!
-Project Springbok, located in the Comic Con Africa Dev Zone, is an exciting initiative at where Independent developers are invited to apply for a free showcase at Comic Con Africa by submitting their original games and motivation to us for showcasing at Comic Con Africa
+Game developers from the across the continent are invited to apply for 1 of 10 showcase spots at Comic Con Africa 2020 Online by submitting their original games (test links), build guide (highlight special areas of detail you want noticed) and motivation letter to us for showcasing at Comic Con Africa 2020 - Online.

-Do I qualify for a Project Springbok Dev Zone stand?
+Do I qualify for a Project Springbok Showcase?

 1. “You” and “themselves” shall refer to an individual or a group.
-Project Springbok at the Dev Zone is a space for independent game developers who produce original games by themselves without any professional game development studio assistance or by any paid professional.
+Project Springbok at Comic Con Africa 2020 Online is a virtual space for game developers who produce original games

 The application processes